0k/shyaml/README.rst

                   standard error.
                   (Default: no quiet mode)

+        -L, --line-buffer
+                  Force parsing stdin line by line allowing to process streamed YAML as it is fed instead of buffering input and treating several YAML streamed document at once.
+This is likely to have some small performance hit if you have a huge stream of YAML document, but then you probably don't really care about the line-buffering.
+                  (Default: no line buffering)

         ACTION    Depending on the type of data you've targetted thanks to the KEY, ACTION can be: